carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 In the above example every time a file of sequences is received as input by the process, it executes three tasks running an alignment with a different value for the `mode` option.
 This is useful when you need to repeat the same task for a given set of parameters.

->> ##Exercise
+> ##Exercise
->> Extend the previous example so a task is executed for each read file matching the pattern data/ggal/*_1.fq and repeat the same task both with salmon and kallisto.
+> Extend the previous example so a task is executed for each read file matching the pattern data/ggal/*_1.fq and repeat the same task both with salmon and kallisto.
+>> ## Solution
 >> ~~~
 >> sequences = Channel.fromPath('data/raw_reads/SRR4204500/*.fastq.gz')
 >> kmers = [21, 19, 31]